bwpge/lualine-pretty-path/README.md

 This plugin uses the concept of *providers* to parse and render the component content.
 This allows reusing and extending logic for specialized buffers (e.g., terminals, plugin buffers like `vim-fugitive`, etc.).

-The `base` provider (`lualine-pretty-path.providers.base`) is implemented to be as flexible as possible, and easy to override small, logical chunks.
+The `base` provider (`lualine-pretty-path.providers.base`) is implemented to be as flexible as possible, while being easy to override small, logical chunks.
 The `extend` method allows one to inherit all the logic of the provider and customize certain parts.

 For an easy example, take a look at the `help` provider: